dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## Internet

-- A stable connectivity to internet is required to ensure successful installation.
+- A stable connectivity to internet is required during installation.